Frequently Asked Questions

 First of all, we strongly recommend purchasing travel insurance as soon as you make your booking.

 If a booking is made six months or less before the tour is due to commence we cannot provide refunds.
 This is why we highly recommend taking out travel insurance.

 All bookings require a 25% booking deposit to reserve your space(s).

 If you book more than 6 months before the tour start date, your 25% booking deposit is fully refundable one month after the booking date.

 If you book 3-6 months before the tour start date, the 25% booking deposit is non-refundable.
-In some circumstances we may be able to apply your deposit toward a future Espressino Travel tour.
+In certain limited circumstances we may be able to apply part or all of your deposit toward a future Espressino Travel tour.

 The full balance is due 3 months before your tour start date.
 If you book a tour less than 3 months before the tour start date we will require full payment.